rajinder-yadav/micro_test/README.md

 ```

 ## KISS Principle
-Micro Test is a very small and lean unit test framework that is easy to learn and simple to setup.
+Micro Test is a very small and lean test framework that is easy to learn and simple to setup.
 The framework has been intentionally kept simple, however I am aways open to feedback and suggestions for improvement here: [MicroTest Group on Gitter](https://gitter.im/devmentor-org/microtest)

 This project exists for those who need something minimal to get going with testing, without the headache of complexity!